d3nd3/dota-report-timestamps/README.md

     ```
 4.  **Open your browser**: Go to `http://localhost:8081` 🌐

 That's it!
-You are ready to analyze.
+You are ready to analyze your replays.
 Happy hunting! 🏹